Chicago Hypoxic Ischemic Encephalopathy Attorney

-Infant Hypoxic Ischemic Encephalopathy (HIE) affects approximately 2 out of every 1,000 children in the United States born at full term, and countless more in preterm births according to the National Institutes of Health (NIH).
+Infant HIE affects approximately two out of every 1,000 children in the United States born at full term, and countless more in preterm births according to the National Institutes of Health (NIH).
 HIE affects infants whose brains do not receive the necessary amount of oxygen due to limited blood flow during pregnancy or the labor and delivery process.
 If caught early, your doctor may be able to prevent any long-term damage.
 However, without proper monitoring, this condition can go unnoticed and cause permanent, irreparable injury to your child.

 At Power Rogers, we are dedicated to providing our clients with the legal assistance they need when someone’s negligence or wrongdoing results in the injury of a child.
 Contact us today to speak with one of our attorneys about your situation and learn whether your child’s injury was the result of medical negligence.

-Power Rogers has achieved the #1 spot in the Chicago Lawyer Annual Settlement Survey for the past 11 consecutive years.
-Since 2000, Power Rogers has recovered $900 Million more dollars more than its next closest competitor, according to the Settlement Survey.
+Power Rogers has achieved the No. 1 spot in the Chicago Lawyer Annual Settlement Survey for the past 11 consecutive years.
+Since 2000, Power Rogers has recovered $900 million more dollars more than its next closest competitor, according to the Settlement Survey.

 What Causes HIE?